BoltUIX/NeumorphicCompose/README.markdown

 - Accessibility improvements (e.g., content descriptions, focus handling).
 - Performance optimizations for complex layouts.

-If you’re interested in contributing or following the development, please reach out or check our [GitHub repository](#) (coming soon) for updates!
+If you’re interested in contributing or following the development, please visit our [GitHub repository](https://github.com/BoltUIX/NeumorphicCompose) for updates!

 ## License